Large deviations of slow-fast systems driven by fractional Brownian motion: Conclusions, extensions and future work

+We shall now describe a number of potential directions for future work on this topic.

 We have treated the case of a general diffusion coefficient $\sigma_1$ under Condition \ref{C6}$(i).$ This allows us to obtain tightness bounds for the Young integral $\sqrt{\epsilon}\sigma_1 dB^H$ (see \eqref{maxbnd}, Lemma \ref{Yfraclem}) by taking advantage of the small noise.
 The latter comes at the cost of restricting both the Hurst index, i.e. $H\in(3/4, 1),$ and the asymptotic regime; see \eqref{betaregime}.
-We believe that these restrictions are technical in nature and that Condition \ref{C6}(i) is not necessary for our results to hold.
+We note here that a similar threshold of $H=3/4$ has appeared in the context of the Breuer-Major theorem \cite{breuer1983central} (see also \cite{nourdin2012normal}, Chapter 7 and \cite{neufcourt2016third}).
+We believe that these restrictions are technical in nature and that Condition \ref{C6}(i) is not necessary for an LDP to hold.
 An extension of the LDP with the weak convergence approach and in the absence of this condition provides an interesting problem which we plan to investigate in the future.

 Throughout this work we have assumed that the scale separation parameter $\eta$ vanishes faster than the noise intensity $\epsilon,$ as $\epsilon$ goes to zero; see \eqref{regime}.
 Establishing an LDP in the regimes